Edgar-Donk/edgar-donk.github.io/README.md

 'sticky': 'nswe'})]
 ````
 We have found 4 component names - highlight, border, padding and label (they were all preceded with 'Button.').
 Be careful to
 use the correct component name with right theme.
 That just completed the second step.
+As a help in determining the component
+names for each widget check out the table /tables/02Components.md.
+See how the names change not only with the widgets, but
+sometimes also with the theme.

 Now onto the element names:-
 ````
 d = s.element_options('Button.highlight')
 >>> d